axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 ## Generating key

-Before installing Ronin, you will need to generate private keys for your validator.
+Before installing Ronin, you will need to generate a private key for your validator.
-This private key will be used in the later steps.
+This private keys will be used in the later steps.
+Follow tutorial in [Generate key](/docs/node-operators/generate-key).

 ## Install ronin